-Ranked number 15 in the world in the BC3 class, Michel defeated Great Britain’s Jamie McCowan 3-2 win in a match which came down to the final ball throw.
+Ranked world No. 15 in the BC3 class, Michel defeated Great Britain’s Jamie McCowan, 3-2, in a match which came down to the final ball throw.

 “It was very tough, but we knew it was going to be a hard game,” said the 21-year-old Paralympic debutant.

 “Jamie is a really good player, and it was really great to be able to get there in the end.”

 Still revelling in the excitement of competing at the pinnacle event in his sport, Michel said:

 “It’s taken me until now, but I’ve just realised I’ve won my first match at my first Paralympic Games.
 Sitting back thinking about it, it’s really, really cool to have done that.”

 Michel and his ramp assistant Ashlee McClure still have one more pool match to go before proceeding to the quarter-finals.
 The BC3 class is split into pools of three athletes, and each win is critical for Michel to reach the medal rounds.